 Philadelphia asked DANCE/USA to broaden its view of professional dance.
 The listing of Dance Around Town events, unsponsored by the conference and happening concurrently, integrated some self-producing artists.
 Illstyle and Peace Productions used Dance/UP's portable floor for a hip-hop performance/demonstration at City Hall.
 Thirdbird's triple bill Show or Tell represented an "experimental" aesthetic not seen elsewhere.
 Forestillinger performed by Club Fisk (Denmark) made me laugh so hard I cried!
-Site-specific work (which seems to me a hallmark of Philadelphia dance) was represented by Alie Vidich's Invisible River.
-(See Whitney Weinstein's response here).
-PA Ballet, although a largefocused on the still-segregated ballet world and "big name" companies; in a circle, participants stood up to voice questions of access, tokenism, marketing, and training.
+Site-specific work (which seems to me a hallmark of Philadelphia needs were not being met by dance organizations.
+An open conversation focused on the still-segregated ballet world and "big name" companies; in a circle, participants stood up to voice questions of access, tokenism, marketing, and training.
 It was just a beginning-a group admitting that we are not living in a post-racial society.
 Choreographer Merian Soto said she was troubled that the social change narrated by the opening plenary seemed like a new idea.
 Soto: "Discussions on racism and imagining our future feel urgent; we must deepen these.
 Let's brainstorm TOGETHER."